20 Other Ways to Say “Sorry to Hear That” (With Examples)

 I heard about your upcoming surgery.
 I’m sending you strength and positive thoughts for a smooth procedure and quick recovery.
 Can’t wait to see you back on the golf course!

-See also 20 Fresh Ways to Say "Please Let Me Know if This Works for You" (With Examples)
+See also 20 Other Ways to Say "Sleep Well" (With Examples)

 Love, Your favorite niece, Emma